Crates.io | industrial-io |

 branch of the repository.
 We prefer to keep the master branch relatively stable between releases and to do integration and testing in the develop branch..rustfmt.toml

-and currently requires the nightly release.Contributions are particularly welcome for any adjustments or feedback pertaining to different IIO device.
+and currently requires the nightly release.Contributions are particularly welcome for any adjustments or feedback pertaining to different IIO devices.
 If you test, work, or have any trouble with specific IIO hardware or drivers, let us know.

 New examples for different hardware are also requested.